jayeshmahapatra/ArcFace-Embedding-Visualization/README.md

 # 3D ArcFace Embeddings Visualization

-This repository contains code for visualizing how embeddings evolve when trained using ArcFace and Softmax Loss.
+This repository contains code for visualizing how embeddings evolve when trained using ArcFace vs Softmax Loss.

 <div align="center">